Phoenix (Romanian band): Origins

 Phoenix was launched in the cosmopolitan city of Timișoara in 1962 by a pair of schoolboys: Nicu Covaci and Béla Kamocsa, under the name of Sfinții (The Saints).
-In their first years, together with Florin "Moni" Bordeianu (born 1948), they performed in school contests and at local clubs, covering Western music hits from The Rolling Stones, The Beatles, The Who, etc., and they quickly became very popular amongst the youth.
+In their first years, together with Florin "Moni" Bordeianu (born 1948), they performed in school contests and at local clubs, covering Western music hits from The Rolling Stones, The Beatles, The Who, etc., and they quickly became very popular among the youth.
 In 1965 the Communist authorities demanded that the band stop performing under the name The Saints, because of the religious innuendo that the name carried.
 Forced to comply, the band took the name Phoenix.
 Nicu Covaci also changed the composition of the band, around 1963, by adding Claudiu Rotaru, Ioan "Pilu" Ștefanovici (born 1946) and Günther "Spitzly" Reininger (born 1950) to the lineup.

 In 1965 they had their first big concert in Bucharest.
 Their performance brought a collaboration with Cornel Chiriac to record some of their songs.
 The first songs they recorded were "Știu că mă iubesti și tu" ("I Know You Love Me Too"), "Dunăre, Dunăre" ("Danube, Danube") and "Bun e vinul ghiurghiuliu" ("Good is the Red Wine").
 The same year also marked the beginning of their collaboration with Victor Suvagau, who went on to write many of their most famous songs, such as "Vremuri" ("Old Times"), "Și totuși ca voi sunt" ("And Yet I Am Like You"), "Nebunul cu ochii închiși" ("The Fool with Eyes Closed"), "Floarea stîncilor" ("Mountain Flower") and "Canarul" ("Canary").

 In December 1967 Phoenix had their first major series of concerts in many western cities, capped off by two huge concerts in Timișoara.
-After winning a few prizes in national students' contests, held at Iași the following year, in 1968 they recorded their first EP, Vremuri, containing two original songs, Vremuri and Canarul, and two covers (Lady Madonna - The Beatles and Friday on My Mind - The Easybeats).
+After winning a few prizes in national students' contests, held at Iași the following year, in 1968 they recorded their first EP, Vremuri, containing two original songs, Vremuri and Canarul, and two covers (Lady Madonna – The Beatles and "Friday on My Mind" – The Easybeats).
 A second EP would follow one year later, named Floarea stîncilor (The Flower of the Rocks), with all four songs being original compositions.
 Both albums sport a sound reminiscent of the beat style popular in those days.

 They then started working on a rock theater play "Omul 36/80" (The Man 36/80) which won several prizes for originality.

 In 1969 Ioan "Pilu" Ștefanovici was replaced by Dorel "Baba" Vintilă Zaharia (born 1943).
 For the next year the band became more and more popular, frequently visiting Bucharest and being invited onto talk shows about music.